ssmiller25/civo-digger/article/blog-article-2-hardening.md

 ## Prep Our Core Cluster

-Given that we have are initial workflwo already build out, we can use Digger itself to deploy the Digger orchestrator on Civo architecture!
+Given that we have are initial workflow already build out, we can use Digger itself to deploy the Digger orchestrator on Civo architecture!

 First, let's make sure we have Ingress and Cert Manager working.
 Adjust the firewall to allow incoming 80 and 443 connections, and add cert-manager

-In Civo Firewall
+In Civo Firewall section of `cluster.tf`

 ```hcl
   ingress_rule {